 In retrospect, this served as an “a-ha” juncture for many involved as the leaders realized that the foundational concerns cut across the entire venture—on all levels, but also across the various leadership groups.
 It became clear that accountability for stakeholder relationships, for example, would be accomplished not as the purview of the business unit leadership team, but would require a concerted and integrated effort throughout the project team.
 Likewise, strategic planning, value enhancement, phase transitions, and a reliable delivery culture were cross-cutting matters of shared accountability and interest.

-The work described occurred over the course of approximately 18 months, which saw the successful conclusion of the planning phase and the implementation of the Front-End Engineering and Design (FEED) phase.
+The work described occurred over the course of approximately 18 months, which saw the successful conclusion of the planning phase and the implementation of the FEED phase.

 By all accounts, the project was in jeopardy before leaders of this complex joint venture were able to (1) manage the multitude of relationships within the joint venture, (2) establish the shared accountabilities of the integrated delivery team and the business unit leadership team, (3) articulate the specific performance expected at every juncture of the process, and (4) build the leadership capability needed for that performance to be delivered.